knurtsysteme/bash-blaumann/README.md

 urlcheck
 --------

-Validate the response of a given url based on curl.
+There are great solutions out there for testing url responses like jmeter or molybd.
+This one is a lightweight solution based on curl.

 View help: